 Planning Your Event

 Student organizations should contact the Student Activities Office to arrange for all services needed at a student function.
 No student organization should contact a University service department directly.
-Event registration must be submitted through Engage at least two weeks prior to the function date.
+Event registration must be submitted through Terrier Central at least two weeks prior to the function date.